 Sometimes, while there's no word (or even page) limit, there's still an implicit length guideline.
 What do I mean by this?

-There's no page or word limit here, but it does say to respond "in two well-developed paragraphs."
-This gives you an idea of what's reasonable.
-"Well-developed" certainly means the paragraphs can be long, but even two long paragraphs shouldn't exceed 500 words or so.
-That's what I mean by an "implicit" word limit—there is a reasonable length you could go to within the boundaries of the prompt.
+While there’s no page or word limit listed here, further down on page the ‘essay tips’ section explains that “most essay responses are about 500 words,” though “this is only a recommendation, not a firm limit.”
+This gives you an idea of what’s reasonable.
+A little longer or shorter than 500 words would be appropriate here.
+That’s what I mean by an “implicit” word limit—there is a reasonable length you could go to within the boundaries of the prompt.

 But what's the proper coffee-to-paragraph ratio?

 There is also the classic "treasure hunt" prompt.
 No, it's not a prompt about a treasure hunt.
 It's a prompt where there are no length guidelines given, but if you hunt around on the rest of the website you can find length guidelines.

-For example, the University of Chicago provides six "Extended Essay" prompts.
+For example, the University of Chicago provides seven "Extended Essay" prompts.
 You must write an essay in response to one prompt of your choosing, but nowhere on the page is there any guidance about word count or page limit.

 So there you go!
 You want to be (loosely) in the realm of 650 for the extended essay, and 250-500 words for the “Why UChicago?” essay.